 The three main themes of sustainability are energy, water and waste.
 We have also added corporate social responsibility.

-All bulbs are low energy bar a few oddballs (oven hob lights for example), everywhere in the cottages has underfloor heating, there is massively upgraded (above building regs) insulation and we make sure doors and windows are not leaky.
-High argon filled quality double glazing is throughout and AAA appliances always replace older ones, that is now the great majority.
+All bulbs are low energy bar a few oddballs (oven hob lights for example), everywhere in the cottages has underfloor heating, there is massively upgraded (above building regulations) insulation and we make sure doors and windows are not leaky.
+Argon filled double glazing is throughout and AAA appliances always replace older ones, that is now the great majority.
 Every room has a thermostat.

 We source all our water from three spring fed wells.
 This water is filtered and neutralised and UV sterlised, nothing is added until it goes through the water softener where a little pure salt is added.
 This both softens the water and reduces limescale (and cleaning time).
 You also need to use less soap and shampoo.
 The brown water is then treated in our BioDigester, simply by pumping air through it.
-Clean pure water is then discharged back into the stream for which we have an Environment Agency license.
-This means that guests create under 2 litres of water to be treated per day as opposed to a national average of 99 litres per day.
+Clean pure water is then discharged back into the stream for which we have an Environment Agency Licence.
+This means that each guest creates under 2 litres of water to be treated per day, as opposed to a national average of 99 litres per day.

 Corporate Social Responsibility

 We were made very welcome when we moved to Southleigh twelve years ago and have always taken part in in a huge range of local activities and fund raising.
-We organise the tea stand at the Village Fete, which has 2,500 guests a year, and organise fund raising events for the village hall for the village hall and church.
-These are in addition to the fund-raising we do on our charities page.
-Our goal in 2015 is to raise £10,000 for good causes, this is about double what we raise in a normal year.
+We organise the tea stand at the Village Fete, which has 2,500 guests a year, and organise various fund-raising events.
+Since opening we have always managed to raise over £5,000 per year for good causes, and in our tenth anniversary year, 2015/16 we raised over £10,000.

 Thanks for reading.